Cheap Train Tickets to LiverpoolGet the cheapest fares to Liverpool with our split ticket search

-Liverpool is a vibrant city with an impressive cultural heritage dating back to when it was one of Britains most significant cities.
-In 2008, the city bagged the title of the European Capital of Culture and in 2004 the city’s Pier Head Waterfront was included in UNESCO’s World Heritage Site list.
-The city is made exciting by its on-going program of urban regeneration that is transforming the once dilapidated city into one of the most beautiful cities in northern England.
+Liverpool is a vibrant city with an impressive cultural heritage dating back many centuries.
+In 2008, the city bagged the title of the European Capital of Culture.
+In 2004 UNESCO included the city’s Pier Head Waterfront on their World Heritage Site list.
+An on-going program of urban regeneration has revamped the city, transforming it into one of the most beautiful cities in northern England.

-The biggest station is Liverpool Lime Street and it's well-served by regular rail services coming from Birmingham New Street, London Euston and the stations of Manchester, Newcastle, York, Nottingham, and Leeds.
-It is a terminus station for the West Coast Line and the direct journey to London can be as little as 2 hours 1 minute.
-The Liverpool Lime Street station is a sought after attraction made from impressive glass and steel, it is a perfect example of Victorian architecture.
+The biggest station in Liverpool is Lime Street; it's well-served by regular rail services coming from Birmingham New Street, London Euston and the stations of Manchester, Newcastle, Nottingham, and Leeds.
+It is the end station for the West Coast Line, the direct journey to London can be as little as 2 hours 1 minute.
+The station is a visitors attraction in itself; made from impressive glass and steel, it is a perfect example of Victorian architecture.

 With Liverpool’s long-standing history, it’s not surprising to find historical sites and landmarks all over the city.
-UNESCO has awarded six World Heritage Sites in Liverpool due to its role in the development of maritime technologies and for being a major trade centre from the 18th to 19th century.
-Some of the most remarkable historical sites in Liverpool are the Liverpool Cathedral and the St. George’s Hall.
+UNESCO has awarded six World Heritage Sites to Liverpool.
+Among the most remarkable historical sites in Liverpool are the Liverpool Cathedral and the St. George’s Hall.

 Tip 7: Travelling first class is sometimes a good option